facelessuser/pymdown-extensions/docs/extensions/emoji.md

 ## Overview
+The Emoji extension adds support for inserting emojis via simple short names enclosed within colons: `:short_name:`.
+This is accomplished by using a short name index to map easy to remember names to the Unicode data.
+The Unicode data is then converted into actual Unicode emoji characters and/or special HTML elements that represent the emoji.

-The Emoji extension adds support for inserting emojis or special emoji tags linked to images that are either local or on a CDN via the syntax `:emoji:`.
-Currently, the Emoji extension adds support for two different emoji providers.
-The first emoji provider is [Gemoji](https://github.com/github/gemoji).
-Gemoji is Github's open source solution that provides emojis for GFM.
-The second provider is [EmojiOne](https://github.com/Ranks/emojione) which is another open source emoji solution.
+There are a number of familiar emoji short name conventions that people may be aware of, and they differ slightly.
+At the present, Emoji chooses to focus on two specific short name conventions.
+The first convention is from [Gemoji](https://github.com/github/gemoji) which is Github's open source solution that provides emojis in GFM.
+The second is from [EmojiOne](https://github.com/Ranks/emojione) which is another open source emoji solution.

+The short name indexes simply provide easy to remember names mapped to the Unicode data.
+Custom emojis (like Gemoji's `:octocat:`) wold have no Unicode data associated with them and would only provide a long name.
+While it may be thought that an index like Gemoji is only for Github emoji images, you could easily map EmojiOne images to the Gemoji short names and vice versa.
+You could even map [Twemoji](https://github.com/twitter/twemoji) images to EmojiOne if desired.

+Emoji provides various output formats that take the Unicode data associated with a short name (or the short name itself in the case of a custom emoji) and generates an HTML output.
+Most hosted emoji images follow the same pattern and are named after their Unicode code points separated by hyphens (minus things like zero width joiners and variation selectors).
+This is true with EmojiOne, Github, and Twemoji, to name a few.
+The default output `to_png` could theoretically be used with the EmojiOne index to output valid PNG images for EmojiOne, Github, or Twemoji (assuming appropriate CDN or local source images were provided).
+With that said, some output formats may lend themselves better to assets that are available from a specific provider.
+For instance, EmojiOne provides SVG, PNG, and sprite assets, while others provide only PNG images.

-An emoji index is built for both Gemoji and EmojiOne from their respective repository source.
-The indexes contain the emoji's names, shortnames, values, etc.; everything needed to insert emoji or specially crafted HTML elements to reference emoji images.
+As previously mentioned, short name indexes are sourced from EmojiOne's and Gemoji's latest official tags.
+The index contains the emoji names, shortnames, values, etc.; everything needed to insert Unicode emoji characters or specially crafted HTML elements.

 !!! warning "EmojiOne and Gemoji licensing"
     Pymdown Extensions has no affiliation with EmojiOne or Gemoji.
 The indexes generated from their sources are covered under their respective licensing.
 When using their images or CSS, please see their licensing terms to ensure proper usage and attributions.